wetherc/phorge-docker/BASIC-CONFIG.md

 ## Load Balancer terminated SSL

-If your load balancer is terminating SSL, you should set `SSL_TYPE` to `external` so that Phabricator will render out all links as HTTPS.
-Without doing this (i.e. if you left the default of `none`), all of the Phabricator URLs would be prefixed with `http://` instead of `https://`.
+If your load balancer is terminating SSL, you should set `SSL_TYPE` to `external` so that Phorge will render out all links as HTTPS.
+Without doing this (i.e. if you left the default of `none`), all of the Phorge URLs would be prefixed with `http://` instead of `https://`.

 **NOTE:** If you use Load Balancer terminated SSL, things like real-time notifications are unlikely to work correctly.
 It's recommended that you let the Docker instance terminate the SSL connection, and use TCP forwarding in any load balancer configuration you might have set up.